tw-in-js/twind/README.md

 > I've wanted to do a CSS-in-JS flavor of Tailwind for over 2 years because of all the neat benefits you get there so it's cool to see projects like this! – [@adamwathan](https://twitter.com/adamwathan/status/1320370489408225282)

-However, if like us you are already building your app in JS using a framework like react, preact, vue or svelte, rather than just static HTML, then compiling Tailwind shorthand just in time (like twind does) rather than ahead of time like with Tailwind and PostCSS, comes with a lot of advantages.
+However, if like us you are already building your app in JS using a framework like React, Preact, Vue or Svelte, rather than just static HTML, then compiling Tailwind shorthands just in time (like twind does) rather than ahead of time like with Tailwind and PostCSS, comes with a lot of advantages.

 ### Advantages